integr8ly/installation/README.md

 #### Run Che install playbook

-Before running the playbook, create a new OAuth Application on GitHub.
-This can be done at https://github.com/settings/developers.
-Note the `Client ID` and `Client Secret` fields of the OAuth Application, these are required by the Che playbook.

 Set the following variables:

-* `eval_github_client_id` - The `Client ID` of the created GitHub OAuth Application.
-* `eval_github_client_secret` - The `Client Secret` of the created GitHub OAuth Application.
 * `che_route_suffix` - The router suffix of the OpenShift cluster.
 * `che_keycloak_host` - The route to the previously created SSO, without protocol.
 * `che_keycloak_user` - Username to authenticate as, this would be the admin user by default.